arrikenw/IT-Project/README.md

 Our database stores account data, comments, media file metadata, and posts created by users.
 File storage for uploaded media is not handled by our database – instead, the files are stored in an AWS S3 bucket and their key stored in our database.

-Our fields have basic validation on length and content, and custom validation is used to ensure that emails used by accounts have a valid format.
-All database schemas also store timestamps for when a document is created and when it was last updated.
+Key fields fields have basic validation on length and content, and custom validation is used to ensure that emails used by accounts have a valid format.
+Additionally, all database documents store timestamps for the document creation and the document's most recent update.

-#### Technology rationale
+#### Selection rationale

-We selected MongoDB as our database for a handful of reasons:
+We selected MongoDB as our database for two main reasons:

-- The document-store / schemaless approach allowed us to quickly iterate on our design
+- The schemaless nature of the database allowed us to quickly iterate on our design and add or remove features
 - Our team was familiar with mongoDB and had previously used it to build other systems
-- Our data was well suited to a “document” style – many fields are **\_** FILL IN HERE\***\*\_\_\_\_\*\***

 #### Document description